Fatigue at a glance

 Both during and after treatment

 - Exercise (aerobic, resistance, or combination) should be tailored according to the individual patient’s abilities and may be either supervised or unsupervised.
 Finding a way to move your body, even gentle stretching, can help to lessen fatigue.
-See Moving More: what to do (and what to avoid) ›
+See How to Move More ›

 - Cognitive behavioral therapy (CBT), either with or without hypnosis, is a therapy method designed to change negative thought patterns and behaviors to improve emotional and physical well-being.10Mayo Clinic Staff.
 Cognitive behavioral therapy.
 Mayo Clinic.
 Viewed June 4, 2024.
 Learn more about CBT and find a practitioner › or learn more about hypnotherapy for cancer ›